labgrid-project/labgrid/doc/configuration.rst

 ManualSwitchDriver
 ~~~~~~~~~~~~~~~~~~
-A ManualSwitchDriver requires the user to control a switch or jumper on the
+A :any:`ManualSwitchDriver` requires the user to control a switch or jumper on
+the target.
-target.
-This can be used if a driver binds to a :any:`DigitalOutputProtocol`,
+This can be used if a driver binds to a :any:`DigitalOutputProtocol`, but no
-but no automatic control is available.
+automatic control is available.

 Binds to:
   - None